mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 So all you have to do is, every day, you have to manifest it, you have to practice like this.
 And then, you can really see, sometimes.

 That is called *seven pounds*.
 That weight is a seven pound shirt.
 It’s very heavy.
-Katagiri is small, but it’s very heavy; Katagiri is here, that is universal Katagiri.
+Katagiri is small, but it’s very heavy: Katagiri is here, that is universal Katagiri.
 And that is called spiritual security, or faith.
 In life, in death, in whatever.
 Under certain circumstances, separately, Katagiri is there; that Katagiri is very shaky.
 But on the other hand, universal Katagiri is very heavy, just like a mountain.

 How can we know?
 It is just doing.
-Every moment you act like this, take care of you like this.
+Every moment you act like this, take care of *you* like this.

 #### 57:20